Indonesian cuisine

-Indonesian cuisine is a collection of various regional culinary traditions that formed the archipelagic nation of Indonesia.
-There are a wide variety of recipes and cuisines in part because Indonesia is composed of approximately 6,000 populated islands of the total 17,508 in the world's largest archipelago, with more than 1,300 ethnic groups.
-Many regional cuisines exist, often based upon indigenous culture with some foreign influences.
-Indonesia has around 5,350 traditional recipes, with 30 of them considered the most important.
-Indonesia's cuisine may include rice, noodle and soup dishes in modest local eateries to street-side snacks and top-dollar plates.
+Indonesian cuisine is a collection of regional culinary traditions of the various ethnic groups that form the archipelagic nation of Indonesia.
+There are a wide variety of recipes and cuisines in part because Indonesia is composed of approximately 6,000 populated islands of the total 17,508 in the world's largest archipelago, with more than 600 ethnic groups.

+There are many regional cuisines, often based upon indigenous cultures, with some foreign influences.